What It Takes to Move from Reactive to Preventive Wellbeing

 National Check-In Week is built on a clear reality: schools, families, communities and decision-makers need better visibility into what young people are experiencing now, and stronger ways to respond.
 Good intentions matter, but they are not enough if schools are still acting too late.

 This session explores what it really takes to move from reactive wellbeing responses to a more preventive, visible and coordinated model of support.
-Hosted by Nikki Bonus, this webinar brings together Gayle, Sally Webster and Dr. Phil Lambert for a high-value conversation about what leadership, systems and technology make possible when the goal is earlier action, not better reaction.
+Hosted by Gemma McLean, this webinar brings together Gayle Walters, Nikki Bonus, Dr. Phil Lambert and Sally Webster for a high-value conversation about what leadership, systems and technology make possible when the goal is earlier action, not better reaction.

 Together, the panel will unpack how schools can build stronger visibility across student wellbeing, reduce the risk of young people falling through the gaps, and turn insight into practical action across classrooms, wellbeing teams and leadership.